YurichBRO/discord-useful-features/README.md

 - `-h` - help (display help message)
 - `-v` - verbose (display additional info and error messages)
 - `-s` - silent (do not display any info or error messages)
+- `-r` - removes selection for commands that use selected messages

 Valid flag syntaxes:
-- `-` - no flags, just a placeholder, which is mandatory
+- `-` - no flags
 - `-h` - one flag
 - `-h-s` - two flags
 - `-hs` - also two flags, without a delimiter